KostovPV/portfolio/projects/mastering-javascript.md

 ---
-title: Mastering JavaScript
-excerpt: JavaScript is the most important programming language for web development.
-You probably don't know it well enough!
+title: The Kid's center
+excerpt: The Kid's center is a SPA where you can book a patry for your kid
-image: mastering-js-thumb.png
+image: the-kid's-center.png
 isFeatured: false
-date: '2021-10-30'
+date: '2023-12-23'
 ---

-JavaScript powers the web - it's **the** most important programming language you need to know as a web developer.

-For example, you should understand code like this:
+The Kid's center is a **the** place where you can book a great patry for your kids.

 ```js
 const basics = 'Okay, that should not be too difficult actually';